 South Carolina Mortgage Lender or Servicer Surety Bonds

-The South Carolina Board of Financial Institutions administers Mortgage Lender and Mortgage Servicers licensing through the National Mortgage Licensing System (NMLS).
+The South Carolina Board of Financial Institutions (BOFI) administers Mortgage Lender and Mortgage Servicers licensing through the National Mortgage Licensing System (NMLS).
 South Carolina requires all mortgage lenders to be licensed to provide mortgage lending services and to to obtain a surety bond.
 The surety bond guarantees compliance of state laws and ethical and faithful performance of duties.

 Surety Bond and License Requirements:

 - Applicants will need to complete the mortgage lender/servicer application found on the NMLS website and pay the license, credit report, and NMLS processing fees.

 - Provide the following documents as attachments to the application: Business plan and organizational chart.

 - If the business will be a limited liability company, partnership or corporation, provide copies of the formation documents.
 These include Corporate Charter of Articles of Incorporation or Articles of Organization and Operating Agreement or Partnership Agreement.

 - Provide a Certificate of Authority or Good Standing Certificate from South Carolina and/or the business home state.